 Each roof presented challenges, particularly one surrounded by sloped roofs and vertical walls with a lone scupper for drainage.
 We replaced the existing 3” x 3”scupper with a 4” x 5” and cut the wall for a 4”x 5” back-up, per Code.
 Clogging will be much less of a problem.

-Once the flat roofs were complete the job became a matter of having the metal roof components delivered and installed which, by contrast to all the previous work, was fairly straightforward.
+Once the flat roofs were complete the job became a matter of having the Englert 1101 metal roofs components delivered and installed which, in contrast to all the previous work, was fairly straightforward.
+We can not say enough about East Coast Metals, our distributor of choice for many years.
+They simply have the finest facility in Miami-Dade County for the preparation, manufacture and delivery of components and panels.